 Have you been affected by Isaac?
 Share your photos here.

-New Orleans (CNN) -- Tropical Storm Isaac neared hurricane strength Monday night, closing on the Gulf Coast with a projected landfall a day short of the seventh anniversary of the devastating Hurricane Katrina.
+Tropical Storm Isaac neared hurricane strength Monday night, closing on the Gulf Coast with a projected landfall a day short of the seventh anniversary of the devastating Hurricane Katrina.

 Isaac was forecast to strike land south of New Orleans on Tuesday night, perhaps as a Category 1 hurricane with top winds of about 90 mph.
 The Katina anniversary was leaving much of the Gulf Coast with “a high level of anxiety,” as New Orleans Mayor Mitch Landrieu put it Monday.